hmuendel/mc-name/README.md

 ## bonus

-I also have a beautiful terminal oneliner to grep through the moby source code to display the information from the moby name generator about the person you are currently honering with your mac.
+I also have a beautiful terminal one liner to grep through the moby source code to display the information from the moby name generator about the person you are currently honering with your mac.